7 Tips for Home Office Design to Maximize Productivity

 If you are one of the many Americans who work from home these days, then you will know that the benefits of having a dedicated space for your job are tenfold, especially if you don’t have to see that mean boss in-person anymore.

-First, it’s hugely important to make sure you have a productive space so that your boss does not question your work ethic when at your home office — this could make you a terribly unhappy employee.
+First, when working remotely it’s hugely important to make sure you have a productive space so that your boss does not question your work ethic when at your home office — this could make you a terribly unhappy employee.
 We’ve all had those horrible bosses who are untrusting no matter what, so it’s important to squash that idea immediately.
 Brand new research shows that more people than you think are facing this same issue with their manager or boss, so that makes a home office even more important.
 A proper home office can truly change your life.
 A nice office can also be helpful if you’re interviewing for jobs, as research shows that 77% of Americans are indeed on the job search.

 Having such a space, which is just for work, allows you to stay organized and on top of your tasks and it also stops you from letting your personal life leak into your work environment.